basic-web-components/basic-web-components/packages/boilerplate/README.md

 * Copy this folder.
 * Replace instances of CLASS NAME GOES HERE and ELEMENT NAME GOES HERE with a class name (e.g., FooBar) and element name (basic-foo-bar) respectively.
-* Update the Gruntfile to include your new folder name in the list of component packages.